 Once you reach age 59½ (while still actively employed), your employer-sponsored retirement plan may give you the option of doing an in-service rollover of your workplace retirement plan into a separately managed IRA.
 If you prefer the customization, consolidation, and professional advice available through your Investment Advisory Firm, this may be a consideration.

 Generally speaking, once you turn 59½ years old, you are eligible to take penalty-free distributions from your IRA.
 If your IRA consists of 100% pre-tax money, you can expect 100% of your distributions to be as fully taxable as ordinary income.
-However, to the extent you’ve made nondeductible contributions into your IRA, you should have IRS Form 8606 that indicates your basis in the IRA.
+However, to the extent you’ve made nondeductible contributions into your IRA, you should be able to refer to IRS Form 8606, which indicates your aggregate basis within IRAs.
 In this instance, distributions will be pro-rated between the taxable and tax-free (return of basis) portions during your retirement years.

 You can always take out whatever you’ve contributed to a Roth IRA

 (both tax and penalty-free), regardless of your age.
 With that said, if you’ve done a good job of saving for retirement, hopefully, you’ve retained the assets inside your Roth IRA so they’ve enjoyed the benefits of compound growth over several decades.

 At retirement, you may now find yourself in the position of wanting to tap into your Roth IRA to cover ongoing expenses.
 Before doing this, take into account the two major components of proper Roth IRA distribution planning (to tap into the growth component tax and penalty-free):

 The Roth IRA must have been established for at least 5-years AND…

 The Roth IRA owner must be age 59½.

 As long as these two critical components have been met, tax and penalty-free distributions (including those tied to the growth portion of the Roth IRA) can be taken.